 The correspondence donated to the Society is chiefly between Shaffer and Tinbergen and their wives, and the letters show a development from a professional and administrative tone when Shaffer joined the group in 1968 to an exchange between professional and personal confidants, covering their family lives as well as feedback on scientific endeavours and publications right up until Tinbergen’s death in 1988.

-Other doctoral students who were part of the ABRG under Tinbergen went on to become renowned biologists, including John Krebs, Peter Grant, Desmond Morris, Iain Douglas-Hamilton, Marian Dawkins and Richard Dawkins to name a few.
+Other doctoral students who were part of the ABRG under Tinbergen went on to become renowned biologists, including John Krebs FRS, Peter Grant FRS, Jack Frazier, Mike Cullen, Desmond Morris, Iain Douglas-Hamilton, Marian Dawkins FRS and Richard Dawkins FRS and Tinbergen’s biographer Hans Kruuk, to name a few.
 These fellow researchers are frequently discussed in the Shaffer-Tinbergen correspondence, as you would expect in such a tight-knit group, and appear in Shaffer’s photographs.

 Shaffer left the group in 1976, bound for America, but his correspondence with Tinbergen continued as his mentor’s physical and mental health deteriorated and Tinbergen’s research focus shifted to transferring his observational and taming methods from animals to children with autism, a controversial approach now widely considered outdated.
 Overall the correspondence provides a fascinating insight into Tinbergen’s changing research interests over a period of twenty years.
 In his letters Tinbergen is also very frank and open about his personal life, opinions and state of mind.
 As some of the material in the letters is sensitive, the decision has been taken to keep the correspondence closed until next year, when a full 30 years will have elapsed since the great ethologist’s death.
 Some information is however available in our catalogue, and digital copies of all Shaffer’s slides and photographs of Tinbergen and the ABRG will soon be going up on the Royal Society Picture Library, so for now – in the spirit of Tinbergen – watch this space and wonder.